This post describes the steps to open File Manager (nautilus) as an administrator in Ubuntu Linux.

 When you log in to Ubuntu Linux, you’re logged in as a normal user who can use root or administrative privileges to perform administrative tasks using the sudo command.

-Once you are in as a normal user, it’s challenging to open File Manager or nautilus with root privileges.
+Once you are in as a normal user, opening File Manager or Nautilus with root privileges is challenging.
 A tool called nautilus-admin used to work, but it does not anymore.

-That tool claims to open files and folders as administrator from the context menu once installed.
+Once installed, that tool claims to open files and folders as administrator from the context menu.
 I tried, and it didn’t work as well.
-It will install, alright, but it will not allow me to delete files that the root user owns.
+It will install, right, but it will not allow me to delete files that the root user owns.

 This post assumes that you are a member of the sudoers file or can run the sudo command.